 Self-awareness is a powerful force in our lives.
 There are many benefits to spending time understanding your true self, including greater life satisfaction.
+Explore how to increase self-awareness, using surprisingly complex questions that encourage you to focus on yourself in depth.

 Take some time to answer these fifteen questions for self-awareness, and see what you can learn about your likes, dislikes, passions, and goals.

-15 Questions to Become More Self-Aware
+15 Questions to Increase Self-Awareness

 Use these questions to learn more about yourself.
 Really think about how you respond, and take your time answering truthfully and completely.